Branko Radivojevič: Playing career

-Drafted by the Colorado Avalanche in 1999, Radivojevič signed a 3-year deal with the Phoenix Coyotes on June 19, 2001 and played parts of the next three seasons there.
+Drafted by the Colorado Avalanche in 1999, Radivojevič signed a 3-year deal with the Phoenix Coyotes on 19 June 2001 and played parts of the next three seasons there.
 Part of a mid-season trade in 2003–04, he was sent to the Philadelphia Flyers along with Sean Burke and the rights to Ben Eager for Mike Comrie.
 After 2005–06, the Flyers declined to tender him a qualifying offer, thus making him an unrestricted free agent.
-He signed with the Minnesota Wild as an unrestricted free agent on July 6, 2006.
+He signed with the Minnesota Wild as an unrestricted free agent on 6 July 2006.
 After a couple seasons with the Wild, he opted to go to the KHL.

 After two years with the Wild, Radivojevič signed with Spartak Moscow of the Kontinental Hockey League (KHL).
 In the 2008–09 season Branko established himself as an offensive presence with Spartak, leading the team in scoring with 45 points in 49 games.
-He was re-signed to a further two-year contract with Spartak on December 23, 2009.
+He was re-signed to a further two-year contract with Spartak on 23 December 2009.

 After three seasons with Spartak (during the last one he was the captain of the team) Branko decided to change the team.
 After some arguments with Spartak's management his contract was terminated and Branko signed with Atlant Moscow Oblast.
 After spending only one season with Atlant (2011–2012) he returned to Spartak.
 For 2013-14 season he signed with Neftekhimik Nizhnekamsk, but changed the team during the season for Slovan Bratislava.

 In the 2014–15 season, Radivojevic returned to his original hometown club in HK Dukla Trenčín of the Slovak Extraliga.
-However, after just 12 games he left for the Czech Extraliga, signing for the remainder of the season with HC Bílí Tygři Liberec on October 14, 2014.
+However, after just 12 games he left for the Czech Extraliga, signing for the remainder of the season with HC Bílí Tygři Liberec on 14 October 2014.

-Returning for a third stint with Dukla, Radivojevic played the final two seasons of his 21-year career before announcing his retirement upon the conclusion of the 2018–19 season on March 20, 2019.
+Returning for a third stint with Dukla, Radivojevic played the final two seasons of his 21-year career before announcing his retirement upon the conclusion of the 2018–19 season on 20 March 2019.

+Personal

+Branko son Luka, born 2007, is attempting to follow in his father's footsteps as a professional hockey player.
+The younger Radivojevič has already played a handful of games in the SHL and began his freshman season at Boston College in 2025.